/

 If a member has already been created, you may assign it an external_id later with the Update Member endpoint.
 Similar to creation, pass in an external_id parameter and it will then be assigned to that member.
 Again, remember that external IDs must be unique within a given organization, but may be reused across different organizations in the same project.

-Updating a member's external ID
+Updating external IDs

-If you wish to change a member's external ID, you may use the same Update Member endpoint listed above.
-After this point, you will no longer be able to refer to that member by its old external_id.
+After this point, you will no longer be able to refer to that entity by its old external_id.

 Using external IDs